ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/debug-output.md

 ### Enable error reporting?

-When set to "enable", super admins and member groups with permissions will see PHP/MySQL errors when they occur.
+When set to "enable", super admins and member roles with permissions will see PHP/MySQL errors when they occur.

 ### Enable debugging?